 Our center does have a waiting list.
 For a family to be placed on the list, we must have a completed Waiting List form for each child.
 These forms are dated when they are returned.
 When an opening occurs, the family is called for final enrollment processing.
 Preference is given to those wanting to enroll full time.
 Once a family has been called and told of the opening, they have a specified time to respond as to whether they want to enroll their child/children.

 We require that a $50 deposit per child be made upon verification of enrollment to hold your child's spot in the center each session.
 If your plans change and your child does not attend, the money will be refunded, if two weeks' notification is given prior to the enrollment date.
 If two weeks' notification is not given, the deposit will be forfeited.

 Enrollment is open to anyone in the community.
 There is no preference given to university employees or students.

 Upon enrollment, the center must have an updated enrollment form, signed consent forms, signed tuition contracts, and signed DCFS forms prior to the first day of school.
-A physical examination record must be on file for each child within one month of enrollment.
+A physical examination/ immunizations record must be on file for each child prior to the first day of school.
 Children will be required to receive an updated physical exam every two years.